vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

 **(Kumārila)** No, no; it doesn't work to say he's cognized as being "such that he will be".
-Something's being such that it will be is a kind of bounded prior absence.
+Something's being such that it will be is a kind of temporaly-bounded prior absence.
 And what kind of causal link can exist between an absence and a presence, such as this brother?
 After all, an object cannot coexist with its absence.

 **(Jayanta)** That's not right.
 The prior absence, here, is of the brother's relation to that location, not of the brother as such.
 He does, after all, still exist at the time of his being cognized.
-It's like this: somehow or other, e.g. because of how he gets hungry, he suddenly comes to mind and you get an intuition that he's going to come visit tomorrow.
+It's like this: somehow or other, e.g. because you are acquainted with his pattern of gettting hungry, he suddenly comes to mind and you get an intuition that he's going to come visit tomorrow.
 So, he is the cause of the intuition.
-And, since it's not the case that the intuition is causally unconnected to its object, it is evidential.
-Moreover, as a form of evidence, it's just perception--not some other kind of evidential process--because it doesn't explicitly involve language, reasons, or similarity relations.
+And, since it's not the case that the intuition is causally unconnected to its object, it can be evidential with regards to him.
+Moreover, as a form of evidence, it's just perception—not some other kind of evidential process—because it doesn't explicitly involve language, reasons, or similarity relations.

 ### Intuition just is Perception